Category Archives: Travel

 They take bio-security very seriously in the Galapagos.
 As well as having to make various declarations that you do not have any nasties with you, you bag is searched and sealed.
 You are not allowed to break the seal until you get on board the ship.
 Arrival is a bit like arriving in New Zealand.
 The plane is sprayed before the doors are opened to kill any stray bugs.
 You have to, again, certify that you do not have any inappropriate food stuffs and the like.
 One step beyond NZ is that your bags are X-rayed after you arrive.
 The process was all pretty seamless.

 The transfer from the airport on Baltra to the ship was equally seamless.
-Our baggage was collected at the airport and the next time we saw it is was in our cabin.
+Our baggage was collected at the airport and the next time we saw it, it was in our cabin.
 There were buses to take us from the terminal to the dock where we were taken by Panga (the local name of what we would call a RIB or Zodiac) to the ship.

 Intrepid adventurers on their way to an adventure